 Gluten-Free Funfetti Cake Makes a Perfect Birthday Cake!
-This delicate yellow cake recipes–that’s bursting with sprinkles–only requires one bowl to make.
+This delicate yellow cake recipe–that’s bursting with sprinkles–only requires one bowl to make.
 It’s perfect for beginner bakers.
 Finish the cake with vanilla buttercream frosting–and more sprinkles, of course!

 It’s no surprise that I love funfetti cake.
 I mean, it has sprinkles.
 And I LOVE sprinkles.
 Honestly, if you don’t love sprinkles, we can’t be friends.
 (Kidding.
 Mostly.)